-Hyper-V specifically provides hardware virtualization.
-That means each virtual machine runs on virtual hardware.
-It lets you create virtual hard drives, virtual switches, and a number of other virtual devices all of which can be added to virtual machines.
-Virtualization allows you to run software that requires older versions of Windows or non-Windows operating systems, experiment with other operating systems, and makes it very easy to create and remove different operating systems.
-You can also test software on multiple operating systems using multiple virtual machines.
-With Hyper-V, you can run them all on a single desktop or laptop computer.
-These virtual machines can be exported and then imported into any other Hyper-V system, including Azure.
+Hyper-V provides hardware virtualization, and this means each virtual machine runs on virtual hardware.
+In this article, you will learn how to create a Microsoft HyperV checkpoint.
+HyperV enables you to create virtual hard drives, virtual switches, and a number of other virtual devices.
+Virtualization allows you to run software that requires older versions of Windows or non-Windows operating systems, experiment with other operating systems, and make it very easy to create and remove different operating systems.
+Please see Enable HyperV on Windows: How to install Windows 11 on HyperV.

 and under the Action pane (under the server settings, you will have the ability to cancel creating Checkpoint.

-After the successful creation of the checkpoint, the virtual machine checkpoint window pops up, stating the Production checkpoint is created as shown below.
+Virtual Machine Checkpoint window pops up stating that the Production checkpoint has been created as shown below.

 I hope you found this blog post helpful.
+In this guide, you have learned how to create a Microsoft HyperV checkpoint.
 If you have any questions, please let me know in the comment session.